 Impulse Offer

-With an exponential growth in the number of interconnected devices expected to reach around 75 billion by 2025, online security is becoming an increasingly pressing concern for players operating in the IoT area.
-To deal with this phenomenon, on 15 September 2022, the European Commission introduced ground-breaking legislation in Europe, called the “Cyber Resilience Act” (CRA).
+With an exponential growth in the number of interconnected devices expected to reach around 75 billion units by 2025, online security is becoming an increasingly pressing concern for players operating in the IoT area.
+To deal with this phenomenon, on September 15th 2022, the European Commission introduced ground-breaking legislation in Europe, called the “Cyber Resilience Act” (CRA).
 This regulatory proposal aims to consolidate digital security for items containing digital elements, thus marking a significant step in the ever-changing landscape of cybersecurity.

 Zoom-in on the Cyber Resilience Act and what it will change in IoT projects.